Universal families of twisted cotangent bundles

 \begin{proof} To prove (i), recall that the fixed points of a group acting by automorphisms on a Poisson algebra form a Poisson subalgebra.
 This implies that is a sheaf of Poisson algebras.
 It is also clearly the unique Poisson structure on $\mathcal{U}_{G/H}$ for which $T^*(G/[H,H])\longrightarrow\mathcal{U}_{G/H}$ is a Poisson submersion.

 We now verify (ii).
 Our task is to prove that each symplectic leaf of $\mathcal{U}_{G/H}$ has dimension equal to $2\dim(G/H)$.
 A first step is to note that the quotient morphism is a principal $A(H)$-bundle in the Euclidean topology.
-An combination of (i) and \cite[Proposition 1.33]{CFMLectures} then reveals that the symplectic leaves of $\mathcal{U}_{G/H}$ are the connected components of the submanifolds $T^*(G/[H,H])\sll{\psi}A(H)$ in the Euclidean topology, where $\psi$ runs over the elements of $\mathfrak{a}(\h)^*$.
+A combination of (i) and \cite[Proposition 1.33]{CFMLectures}\footnote{A necessary condition for applying this result is for the $A(H)$-action on $T^*(G/[H,H])$ to be proper.
+To this end, the quotient map $G/[H,H]\longrightarrow G/H$ is a principal $A(H)$-bundle in the Euclidean topology.
+One concludes that $A(H)$ acts properly on $G/[H,H]$.
+It remains only to observe that cotangent lifts of proper Lie group actions are proper.} then reveals that the symplectic leaves of $\mathcal{U}_{G/H}$ are the connected components of the submanifolds $T^*(G/[H,H])\sll{\psi}A(H)$ in the Euclidean topology, where $\psi$ runs over the elements of $\mathfrak{a}(\h)^*$.
 Since $A(H)$ is abelian and acts freely on $T^*(G/[H,H])$, each of these symplectic leaves has dimension

 Parts (iii) and (iv) follow immediately from (i), the fact that the Hamiltonian actions of $G$ and $A(H)$ on $T^*(G/[H,H])$ commute with one another, and the formula in \eqref{Equation: Second double} for the $G$-moment map $\mu_G:T^*(G/[H,H])\longrightarrow\g^*$.